Category Archives: law

 George Spaulding, Congressman..

-Colonel Spaulding and man.
+Colonel Spaulding and Maj.
 General Rosecrans are interesting characters beyond the above.
-Spaulding had entered the war as a private, and rose through the ranks to be a colonel.
-After the war, he became postmaster of Monroe Michigan, 1866 to 1870, Treasury agent, 1871 to 1875, Mayor of Monroe, 1876 to ?, President of the board of education, a lawyer in 1878, On the board of the Home for Girls 1885 to 1897, and congressman for the MI 2nd district (Republican) 1894 -1898.
-In his later years, he served as postmaster in Monroe, 1899 to 1907.
+Spaulding had entered the war as a private and rose through the ranks by merit.
+The rise didn’t stop at colonel.
+After the war, he became postmaster of Monroe Michigan, 1866 to 1870, US Treasury agent, 1871 to 1875, Mayor of Monroe, 1876 to ?, President of the board of education, a lawyer in 1878, and congressman for the MI 2nd district (Republican) 1894 -1898.
+He also served as board member of the Home for Girls 1885 to 1897, and postmaster of Monroe, 1899 to 1907.

-William Rosecrans was a Catholic, and an engineer-inventor graduate from West Point.
-In 1853, he designed St. Mary’s Roman Catholic Church, one of the largest US churches at the time, site of the wedding of John Kennedy and Jacqueline Bouvier.
-He designed and installed one of the first lock systems in Western Virginia.
+William Rosecrans was a Catholic, engineer-inventor from West Point.
+Before the war, in 1853, he designed St. Mary’s Roman Catholic Church, one of the largest US churches at the time, site of the wedding of John Kennedy and Jacqueline Bouvier.
+He also designed and installed one of the first lock systems in Western Virginia.
 He and two partners built an early oil refinery.
 He patented a method of soap making and the first kerosene lamp to burn a round wick, and was one of the eleven incorporators of the Southern Pacific Railroad.
-He served as Ambassador to Mexico, 1868-69 and was congressman from California, 1st district (Democrat) 1880 – 1884.
-A success story, Rosecrans could not stand either Grant or Garfield, and fought against Grant getting a retirement package.
+After the war, he served as Ambassador to Mexico, 1868-69 and was congressman from California, 1st district (Democrat) 1880 – 1884.
+A true Democrat, Rosecrans could not stand either Grant or Garfield, and fought against Grant getting a retirement package.

 Robert Buxbaum, June 5, 2020.
 There are other ways to stop the spread of sexual diseases.
 During the AIDS epidemic, condoms were the preferred method, and during the current COVID crisis, face masks are being touted.
 My preference is iodine hand wash.
 All methods work if they can reduce the transmission rate, Ro below 1.